MelvynHerzig/2022-herzig/README.md

 ```

 <h4> <u>TuberXpert request:</u> </h4>
-This element tells tuberXpert which drug it should adjust and how the final report should be (format and language).
+This element tells TuberXpert which drug it should adjust and how the final report should be (format and language).

 For a complete specification of this element, check the overall project documentation:
 "_/publi/tb_Herzig_Melvyn_2022_intermediate.pdf_" in the implementation section.